 A review of the local approaches and instruments employed by Development Finance Organizations (DFOs)

-The African Center for Economic Transformation (ACET) is supporting the Group of 20 (G20) Compact with Africa (CwA) through a series of peer-to-peer learning engagements.
-The primary theme of this year’s peer learning is blended finance and a number of events are planned to share and learn from good regional and global practice.
+ACET is supporting the Group of 20 (G20) Compact with Africa (CwA) through a series of peer-to-peer learning engagements.
+The primary theme of this year’s peer learning is blended finance and a number of events are planned to share and learn from good regional and global practices.
 This note has been prepared as a background knowledge document to inform the peer-to-peer learning events in collaboration with the Organization for Economic Cooperation and Development (OECD), after which it may be published as a research report or technical briefing and will be used for further CwA-related activities.

 Blended finance is the strategic use of development finance for the mobilization of additional finance towards sustainable development in developing countries (OECD 2018).
 It serves to reduce perceived risks and/or improve returns, while responding to the increasing importance of working with the private sector to achieve sustainable development.
 Generally, it aims to mobilize additional finance primarily from commercial sources in order to increase the total volume of finance available for sustainable development, including poverty reduction, reduced inequalities, and climate action.